Jon-drugstore/MachineLearningNote/MachineLearning/ml.md

 * map everything else (OOV) to 4

 However, if we incorporate these index numbers directly into our model, it will impose some constraints:
 * We'll be learning a single weight that applies to all streets.
-For example, if we learn a weight of 6 for street_name, then we will multiply it by 0 for Charleston Road, by 1 for North Shoreline Boulevard and so on.
+For example, if we learn a weight of 6 for `street_name`, then we will multiply it by 0 for Charleston Road, by 1 for North Shoreline Boulevard and so on.
 Consider a model that predicts house prices using `street_name` as a feature.
 It is unlikely that there is a linear adjustment of price based on street name, and furthermore this would assume you have ordered the streets based on their average house price.
 Our model needs the flexibility of learning different weights for each street that will be added to the price estimated using the other features.

 * We aren't accounting for cases where `street_name` may take multiple values.
 For example, many houses are located at the corner of two streets, and there's no way to encode that information in the `street_name` value if it contains a single index.